CamelClarkson/ACSC/README.md

 ### Introduction to Prime Numbers
 - What is a prime number?
 - There are no efficient algorithms for finding primes
-- Prime numbers are 'hard' to find, but 'easy' to test
 - Why might this be useful for security?

 ### Miller-Rabin Primality Test